-- Lack of Immediate Stopping Power – Large trucks don’t have the ability to stop as quickly as passenger cars.
+Large trucks don’t have the ability to stop as quickly as passenger cars.
 This is due to the weight of an 18-wheeler, which requires up to 40% more distance to stop than a passenger car.
 This means truck accidents often occur at higher speeds than other motor vehicle crashes.

-- Poor Visibility – Large trucks have additional blind spots compared to a passenger car.
+Large trucks have additional blind spots compared to a passenger car.
 They sit higher up on the road, and the driver may struggle to see vehicles traveling next to or near the truck.
 These blind spots are especially pronounced during lane changes or turns.

-The Structure of the Vehicle is Conducive to Accidents – Large trucks have a higher center of gravity when compared to passenger cars.
+Large trucks have a higher center of gravity when compared to passenger cars.
 During tight turns, poor weather conditions, or reactive maneuvers, a semi truck is more likely to jackknife, or rollover.

 Steps to Take If You Were Involved in a Trucking Accident